firefoxfoxthrot/developer-web-site/_pages/architecture.md

 information operations on the internet.
-It also creates an ecosystem that allows for the inclusion of multiple developers, each producing their own applications that are all interoperable thanks to usage of Gordian Data Format & Encoding Specifications.
+It also creates an ecosystem that allows for the inclusion of multiple developers, each producing their own applications that are all interoperable thanks to usage of Blockchain Commons' interoperable specifications.
 This improves the overall architecture through these competitive designs and ensures survivability of the model as a whole.